jingwangian/aiheath/readme.txt

-1. go into container subdir, run "make" command to build the dockerfile
+1. run "start.sh" command to build the dockerfile

 2. run 'docker-compose up' to start the web service